ABELMATHIOS/Lawyer-Connect/README.md

 ### 3.1.
 Frontend
 <a id="frontend"></a>
-HTML/CSS: The website's structure and styling are built using HTML5 and CSS ensuring responsiveness across various devices
+`HTML/CSS`: The website's structure and styling are built using HTML5 and CSS ensuring responsiveness across various devices

-JavaScript: Used for dynamic interactions, including forms, appointment bookings, and integrating features like the Owl Carousel for testimonials
+`JavaScript`: Used for dynamic interactions, including forms, appointment bookings, and integrating features like the Owl Carousel for testimonials

 ### 3.1.1.
 Backend
 <a id="backend"></a>
-The backend is powered by Python, specifically using the Flask web framework.
+The backend is powered by `Python`, specifically using the Flask web framework.
 Flask provides a simple yet powerful way to handle routes, user authentication, meeting scheduling, and integration with payment gateways like PayPal and Stripe.

 ### 3.2.2.
 Database
 <a id="database"></a>
-For this project, SQLite is used as the database (although you can configure other databases if needed).
+For this project, `SQLite` is used as the database (although you can configure other databases if needed).
 The database stores data related to users, attorneys, appointments, and payment details.
 It is lightweight and ideal for local development, though it can be switched out for more robust solutions in production.

 ### 3.3.3.
 Other Technologies
 <a id="other-technologies"></a>

-PayPal API: Integrated to handle payments and donations for clients booking consultations with attorneys.
+`PayPal API`: Integrated to handle payments and donations for clients booking consultations with attorneys.

-Stripe API: Used for credit card payments, offering an additional payment option for clients.
+`Stripe API`: Used for credit card payments, offering an additional payment option for clients.

 ## 4. Features
 <a id="features"></a>